 Location of supplier 'of goods' is not defined in the CGST Act and does not seem to be a drafting oversight but a deliberate omission.
-Please refer to discussion in this regard in the context of section 7 and section 10 of IGST Act.
+Refer to the discussion in this regard in the context of section 7 and section 10 of IGST Act.